xpack/xpack-build-box/README.md

-The `xbb_activate` function is used to extend the `PATH` with folders in the XBB folders, in front of existing folders, so that the XBB executables are preferred over the system ones.
+The `xbb_activate` function is used to extend the `PATH` with folders in the XBB folders, in front of existing folders, so that **the XBB executables are preferred over the system ones**.

 ## The `pkg-config-verbose` script